the-noble-analyst/Customer-Churn-Prediction-System/Data visualisation/PowerBi Report Insights.md

 | Accessory discounts on repeat orders | Long-term retention |
 | Season-based clothing launches | Fresh recurring revenue |

-**Revenue growth already exists inside the customer base.**
+**Revenue growth already exists inside the customer

 ---

-## 4. Gender Gap Means Untapped Market
-Sales lean heavily male.
-The female biker community is growing globally — ignoring it means revenue leakage.

-**Growth Ideas:**
-- Introduce women-specific riding gear
-- Feature women bikers in marketing campaigns
-- Host female-only riding events

-Not just revenue — **brand perception evolves too.**

----

-## 5. Yearly Growth Exists, But It's Not Exponential Yet
+## 4. Yearly Growth Exists, But It's Not Exponential Yet
 Sales trend is healthy, but the year-end dip can’t be ignored.

 A dip is a story.